aliemir99/Phone-Book-Angular/README.md

 ng serve

+if ng serve gives an error:
+An unhandled exception occurred: Cannot find module '@angular-devkit/build-angular/package.json'

+run "npm install" to install the package first then do "ng serve"

 ng serve will build and compile the application once it is done note the last line before the "compiled successfully" it shows where to launch the application: for example for me it was :